 Many apprentices are due to take end-point assessment over the coming months.
-However, the fall-out from the coronavirus pandemic means a large number of these apprentices are taking their assessment from home.
+However, the fall-out from the coronavirus pandemic means a large number of these apprentices are taking their assessment remotely (often from home).
 This creates new and significant challenges for the apprentice – and for on-programme trainers keen to prepare apprentices appropriately.

-To help you tweak how you are preparing apprentices for EPA, SDN caught up with Tom Burton, Director of Apprenticeships, at NOCN to find out what the main differences are for apprentices undergoing remote assessment compared to standard EPA.
+To help you tweak how you are preparing apprentices for EPA, SDN caught up with Tom Burton, Director of Apprenticeships, at NOCN a few months back to find out what the main differences are for apprentices undergoing remote assessment compared to standard EPA.

 If the technology isn’t there, the EPA doesn’t happen

 First and foremost, EPAOs must be sure that the apprentice has an opportunity to undergo a fair assessment.
 This starts with the technology.
 The EPAO will want to make sure that the apprentice has the right technology so they can show their best self during the assessment – and this will depend on the tech requirements of individual standards and the assessment methods used.

 For example, if an apprentice needs to carry out a multiple choice test online and only has access to a mobile phone, rather than a laptop, they are unlikely to be able to view and answer the questions at the speed and accuracy they would if they’d taken the test in the workplace on a PC.